-From 1 April 2019, Customs officers will issue Infringement Notices, with an instant fine of $400 for an individual or $800 for a business.
+From 1 April 2019, Customs officers issue Infringement Notices, with an instant fine of $400 for an individual or $800 for a business.

 Infringement Notices enable Customs to manage minor offending involving travel, goods and craft (aircraft or ship) by issuing fines for 70 offences.

 These are strict liability offences, which means you have committed an offence even though you had no intention of doing so, and there is no criminal conviction.

 They are issued for minor misconduct that justify more than a warning, as an alternative to prosecution.
 Once the fine has been paid, all guilt or liability disappears.

 To issue an Infringement Notice a Customs officer needs to have reasonable grounds to believe an offence has been committed.
 A warning notice may be issued instead, if appropriate.

 There are 70 offences (see the list below) that can incur a New Zealand Customs Infringement Notice.

 You may receive an Infringement Notice or instant fine when you break the law or for non-compliant activity.
 This is less than a criminal conviction – it’s like getting a speeding or parking ticket.